delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 From time to time you should check for updates to the CodeSnip database.
 This is done by selecting the program's "Database | Update From Web" menu option.

 It should be sufficient to check for updates about once per month.
-Mailing list members are notified of updates (see below).
-You can also get to know about updates by subscribing to the CodeSnip RSS feed (see below).
+You can get to know about updates by subscribing to the CodeSnip RSS feed (see below).

 Updates will apply to all users of the computer.